ScreamingOranges/iCueConnect-Android/README.md

 5. Press the back button so that you are on the screen showing the prompt asking **Do you want to install this application**.
 Two buttons will be displayed, **Cancel** and **Install**.
 Click **Install**.

 ### Setting Up Pusher
-iCueConnect uses Pusher for realtime communication between iCueConnect-Android App and iCueConnect-API using websockets.
+iCueConnect uses Pusher for realtime communication between iCueConnect-Android App and iCueConnect-API using sockets.
 You do not have to know exactly what Pusher is and how it works.
 You just need to make an account in order for this iCueConnect to work.
 If you have not done so already preform the following to create a Pusher account.<br>

 <img align="right" style="padding-left:20px" src="./readmeImages/pusher_activity_field.jpg" width="200px">